TWO-STROKE TUESDAY | THE BEST & WORST TRAITS OF THE 2007 HONDA CR250

 2. Pipe: The powerband is shorter than it is long, so bolting on Pro Circuit’s Works pipe adds a ton of midrange and some extra rev so that you won’t be fretting about the bottom.
 Pro Circuit–(951) 738-8050.

 4. Radiators: Put Works Connection on your speed dial, because Honda’s radiators are not very strong.
+The are weak enough that just the banging of your knees while riding will bend them.
 Works Connection makes regular radiator braces and ultra-strong radiator cages.
 Go for the cages.
 It will save money in the long run.
 Works Connection–(530) 642-9488.

 5. Electric power valve: Every time we felt that our CR250 was going off song, we would round up all the usual suspects (broken reeds, worn rings, bad jetting) to no avail.
 The problem was normally in the HPP valve.
 The cables on the power valve have a tendency to go slack.
 Once we tightened them up, we got our lost power back.